xhuanlee/tokenim-app/features.md

   - https://documentation.poap.tech/
   - api-key: 427H0cApPofXsORN1w2iOBAPs5EVykJlF4iDiEECwN4xptx4t0DQv5UMaFfR5vyAZh3LT7aseLygjSXoqJ10BYEkWjDkW3jvSQzAClmq9EncUeAbLGqhewsvCfsAWMcL
   -  curl -vvv -H "X-API-Key: 427H0cApPofXsORN1w2iOBAPs5EVykJlF4iDiEECwN4xptx4t0DQv5UMaFfR5vyAZh3LT7aseLygjSXoqJ10BYEkWjDkW3jvSQzAClmq9EncUeAbLGqhewsvCfsAWMcL"  https://api.poap.tech/paginated-events?limit=100&offset=0&sort_dir=asc&sort_field=name
+#### 2.6.5 用lens protocol实现会议室管理
+- 能够创建会议室的人需要先获得一个profile, 即xxxx.lens
+- 创建一个会议室相当于post一个Publication，会议信息的描述比较跟一般的Post无异
+  - Publications are posted directly to a user's ProfileNFTs; this ensures that all content created by a user remains user-owned and in their wallet.
+  - Publications have a ContentURI which points to the specific content the publication contains, this can point to text, an image, a video, or other arbitrary content stored on either a decentralized protocol such as IPFS or Arweave, or a centralized storage provider like AWS S3.
+  - Publications also have two attached modules, a Collect Module, and a Reference Module.
+The Collect Module contains the logic that allows other users to mint your publication into an NFT.
+This NFT will reference the original Publication's URI.
+The Reference Module controls references to the publication itself.
+It contains the logic that determines who can comment and mirror the publication.
+- 参与会议的人可能需要collect这个Publiction才能参加会议，collect可以用来收费
+  - Collects allow creators to monetize their content.
+Because creators own their content via the Lens Protocol, they are able to allow their followers to purchase that content.
+  - When a user posts a publication to their Profile NFT they have the option to set a Collect Module.
+This module will allow other users to mint NFTs that link to the publication's ContentURI.
+This module can contain any arbitrary logic to apply to the minting process and the resulting NFT.
+  - A creator can attach a collect module that allows collecting to be open for a certain amount of time or only allow a certain number of collects.
+Developers can also make their collect modules to add even more functionality!
+- 任何人可以follow某个profile，follow后能够看到该profile发布的会议信息
+  - Profiles NFTs can attach a particular Follow Module to each ProfileNFT, which contains all of the logic used to determine if a user attempting to follow the profile should be issued a Follow NFT.
+For example, a profile could attach a follow module that requires a user to pay 5 MATIC to receive a Follow NFT.
+  - The ID of each newly issued Follow NFT for given profile increments by 1, such that the first follower's NFT has an ID of 1; the tenth has an ID of 10, and so on.
+  - Additionally, Follow NFTs have built-in governance capabilities, such as vote delegation, to allow for the creation of Social DAOs using Lens Protocol.
+Creators, DAOs, or other organizations can create voting strategies using Follow NFTs and their various properties--for example: "The first 1000 follows have one vote each" or "The longer you have followed, the more voting power you have."

 ## 3. App前端开发
 ### 3.1. metamask support on Web
 - login in by sign with metamask (maybe other ethereum main or test chain,